Skip to content

 Run on each node to confirm readiness:

-# 1. NVMe drives visible
+# 2. NVMe drives visible with 4 KiB LOG-SEC

-lsblk -d -o NAME,SIZE,TRAN | grep nvme
+lsblk -d -o NAME,MODEL,SIZE,LOG-SEC,TRAN | grep nvme

-# 3. NVMe-oF target modules loaded
+# 4. NVMe-oF host and target modules loaded

 ls /sys/kernel/config/nvmet/

-kubectl get node <node-name> -o jsonpath='{.metadata.annotations.meshstor\.io/nvme-over-tcp-address}'
+kubectl get nodes -o custom-columns='NAME:.metadata.name,TCP:.metadata.annotations.meshstor\.io/nvme-over-tcp-address,RDMA:.metadata.annotations.meshstor\.io/nvme-over-rdma-address'

 What's Next